 To make it easier for users to find what they are looking for, integrate sort and filter abilities on your site.
 This enhances the users' experience as less time is wasted trying to locate certain pages.

-Do be aware, however, that faceted navigation (e.g. filtering by color or price range) does not have a great SEO-friendliness to it since it creates many combinations of URLs with duplicate content.
+However, faceted navigation (e.g. filtering by color or price range) is not the most SEO-friendly, since it creates many combinations of URLs with duplicate content.

 In fact, having faceted navigation is one of the reasons why Google rewrites page titles on the search engine results pages (SERPs).
 The solution here is to noindex some variations of the faceted navigation so as to not confuse the search engine.